Andrés Manuel López Obrador: Post-election protests

-The TEPJF did certify that principles of certainty were grounds for a recount in some stations, since there was evidence of possible irregularities.
+The TEPJF did certify that principles of certainty were grounds for a recount in some stations since there was evidence of possible irregularities.
 López Obrador rejected the resolution as too narrow, and he and his followers intensified their civil resistance.
 For about two hours on 9 August, protesters took over the tollbooths on four federal highways linking Mexico City to Cuernavaca, Querétaro, Toluca, and Pachuca.
 The protesters prevented personnel from charging tolls on some roads and allowed vehicles to pass freely.
 Also, hundreds of López Obrador supporters surrounded four of the main offices of foreign banks, including Citibank, Banamex, BBVA, and the Mexican subsidiary of HSBC, closing them for about four hours, claiming that foreign banks "ransack the country" and "widen the barrier between rich and poor" alleging banks had become involved in Mexican politics by supporting Calderón.

-On 8 August, López Obrador sent a message to the press regarding the blockades, where he explained his reasons to continue the "peaceful civil resistance."
+On 8 August, López Obrador sent a message to the press regarding the blockades, where he explained his reasons for continuing the "peaceful civil resistance".
 López Obrador held a rally called "National Democratic Convention" on 16 September, Independence Day, when a military parade was scheduled.
 The convention started after the military parade.
 Claiming he country's institutions to be colluded, López Obrador said that they "no longer work" and called for creating new ones.

-López Obrador led a rally on the day of the state of the union speech, where sympathizers prevented president Vicente Fox from delivering a speech inside the Legislative Palace of San Lázaro.
-They claimed that the President "had created a police state" in the area around Congress and interpreted it as an unconstitutional act that made it impossible for Congress to be called into session.
+López Obrador led a rally on the day of the State of the Union speech, where sympathizers prevented President Vicente Fox from delivering a speech inside the Legislative Palace of San Lázaro.
+They claimed that the President "had created a police state" in the area around Congress.
+They interpreted it as an unconstitutional act that made it impossible for Congress to be called into session.
 López Obrador told his followers not to be lured into violent confrontations with the police, declaring, "We aren't going to fall into any trap.
 We aren't going to be provoked."
-He exhorted his followers to remain in the Zócalo instead of marching to the Legislative Palace.
+He urged his followers to remain in the Zócalo instead of marching to the Legislative Palace.